kubevirt/containerized-data-importer/README.md

 ### Deploy the API Objects

-First create the Namespace.
+First, create the Namespace.

 `# kubectl create -f importer-namespace.yaml`

+> NOTE: if you changed the namespace name you will also need to edit it in the configmap, secret, pvc, and pod.

-Next create the configMap and secret.
+Next, create the configMap and secret.
 If you defined the `url` value above, only create the configMap.

 `# kubectl create -f importer-pod-config.yaml -f importer-pod-secret.yaml`

+Next, create the persistent volume claim.

+`# kubectl create -f importer-pvc.yaml`

 Finally, deploy the data importer pod.